kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/submitting_jobs.md

     In bash, and other shell scripting languages `#` is a special character usually representing comment (`#!` is an exception used to define the interpreter that the script will be executed with) and is ignored during the execution.
     For information on special characters in bash please see [here](https://tldp.org/LDP/abs/html/special-chars.html).

+!!! hint
+    You can specify SLURM options using two slightly different formats:
+    1. `--partition cpu`
+    1. `--partition=cpu`
+    Here we have have used the first version on the command line and the second inside the submission script, but this isn't necessary.
+    Either format can be used in either context.

 `#SBATCH` is a special tag that will be interpreted by SLURM (other schedulers utilise similar mechanism) when the job is submitted.
 When the script is run outside the scheduler it will be ignored (becuse of the `#` comment).